 We can take our cats eyes for granted as indicators of emotion.
 But cats that are in pain will often have dilated pupils due to feeling stress and it can be a signal of an underlying problem.
 Cats in pain will often have different or unusual facial expressions or have a strange look in their eyes.
 Cats in pain may also stare off into space with a blank expression.

 If you sense your cat is experiencing pain, never try to treat the pain yourself with over-the-counter pain medications or prescriptions for humans.
 Many human pain relievers, such as acetaminophen or ibuprofen, are actually poisonous and can be fatal to cats.
-Always consult your veterinarian to diagnose the problem and get the appropriate treatment for your cat’s symptoms and pain relief.
+As soon as you possibly can, schedule an appointment with your veterinarian for a full examination.
+They will run any of a number of tests to determine the source of your cat’s pain and discomfort, including blood and urine tests, blood pressure test, ultrasound, or X-rays in order to diagnose the source of problem and provide the appropriate treatment for your cat’s symptoms and relief for the pain.

 Here’s more about signs your cat may be sick.